Process Addiction List and Definition

 - Do not Dissociate

 - Accept Life as it comes

 - Don’t get stuck in your mind

 Do you really want to feel like you are ‘programmed’ to act a certain way for the rest of your life?
 The truth is, you have the absolute power to change this as long as you no longer dissociate your mind and body from the present moment no matter how painful it is.

 Sure, making new choices is not easy, but after you do something for a certain period of time, these new, healthy choices become habits.
 If you decide to make the same proper decisions over a time period of at least 21 days straight, this would be enough time for your brain to re-wire itself and therefore create new habits.

 The Treatment Specialist Can Help

-If you or your loved one is suffering from any of the conditions listed on the process addiction list and is in need of help, call The Treatment Specialist for a Free Confidential Assessment at 866-644-7911
+If you or your loved one is suffering from any of the conditions listed on the process addiction list and is in need of help, call to connect with a treatment center for a Free Confidential Assessment at 866-644-7911.